How to Rotate Layers in Adobe Photoshop

 However, you have to understand that when you convert a vector layer to pixels, it loses its vector functionality.
 This implies:

-• That shapes and text can no longer be scaled to any size without some loss of quality.
+• That shape and text can no longer be scaled to any size without some loss of quality.

-• That the text is no longer editable.
-This means that you can not change the words or the font.
+• The text is no longer editable.
+This means that you cannot change the words or the font.

 How to Rasterize a Layer in Photoshop

-At some point in your project, you may need to rasterize a vector layer in order to use the tool in getting the edit that you want.
+At some point in your project, you may need to rasterize a vector layer in order to use the tool to get the edit that you want.

 However, before you rasterize a vector layer, you should always duplicate it by selecting Layer > Duplicate.
 Thereafter, rasterize the copy.